geoand/centos-ansible-ocp/README.md

 # Install OpenShift Cluster using ansible & CentOS VM provisioned on Virtualbox

 ## Modify CentOS ISO

+Depending on the host Operating System that is being run, one of the following method needs to be employed

+### MacOSX
 - Create iso
 ```bash
 vagrant plugin install vagrant-vbguest